 Jessica is a first year graduate student in the I/O Psychology PhD program.
 She has Masters degrees in I/O-Social Psychology and Project Management (with a focus on Training & Development) from Illinois State University.
 Prior to that, she received a Bachelor’s degree in Psychology with Management (Hons.) from Heriot-Watt University in Dubai.
 Her research interests include training, workplace diversity issues (with respect to gender and ethnic diversity), change management, and organizational development.
 In her free time, Jessica likes to explore different parts of Chicago – trying out new restaurants and mom-and-pop coffee shops.

 Lora is a first year graduate student in the I/O Psychology PhD program.
 She received her Bachelor’s degree in Psychology from the University of South Florida.
 Her undergraduate honors thesis investigated leadership self-efficacy in LGBT+ student leaders on campus.
-Currently, her research interests lay in the intersection of leadership, teams, and DEI (specifically LGBT+ identities, womxn, and deaf/HOH individuals).
+Currently, her research interests lay in the intersection of leadership, teams, and DEI (specifically LGBT+ identities, women, and individuals with diabilities).
 She likes to spend her free time editing photos and videos, drinking too much coffee, and trying new restaurants in Chicago.